lufuhao/GeneSyntenyPipeline/README.md

 >        4column: chr[tab]start[tab]end[tab]ID

->          ID should be the same ith multifasta seqID
+>          ID should be the same with multifasta seqID

 >      2. run JCVI to get the raw synteny/anchors